Nokulagin/saveinfo/DOCS.md

 Processing during WillSaveTextDocument event.

-Calculates the change in number of characters and lines, creates string to display it and shows information message with this data.
+Calculates the change in number of characters and lines, creates a string to display it and shows information message with this data.

 **Arguments:**
-- `document` (vscode.TextDocument) - text document that will be updated and is used for calculating the change in number of characters and lines.
+- `document` (vscode.TextDocument) - text document that will be saved and is used for calculating the change in number of characters and lines.

 **Returns:**
 - void